Light Cream of Broccoli Soup

 1% Milk

-Using milk gives you all the good stuff - quality protein, calcium, and B vitamins - without drowning in fat like heavy cream would.
+Using milk gives you all the good stuff - quality protein, calcium, and B vitamins.
 The protein helps keep you satisfied, and if you buy fortified milk, you're getting vitamin D too, which most of us don't get enough of.
-It's got natural sugars that give you quick energy, but nothing that'll make you feel heavy or sluggish afterward.

 What you will need